-You can expect to spend about $1,000 on an Anatolian Shepherd puppy.
-The quality of the breeder and your location can affect the price significantly.
+When you find a breeder for your Anatolian Shepherd, make sure they have ethical practices and take good care of the puppies.
 A good breeder may run several genetic tests to ensure a healthy puppy, which can increase the cost significantly.
 Good breeders may also have a waiting list that prevents you from getting the dog immediately.

-There are many other costs that you will need to pay after you purchase the puppy.
-You will need to get vaccination shots, have the dog spayed or neutered, and purchase flea and tick medication.
-You will also need to regularly purchase food, treats, toys, and more that will add up to quite a sum over the lifetime of your pet, especially with such a large dog.
+After you have your Anatolian Shepherd puppy with you, you will need to get vaccination shots, have the dog spayed or neutered, and purchase flea and tick medication.
+You will also need to regularly purchase dog food, treats, and toys.

 The Anatolian Shepherd is an extremely intelligent dog that naturally works independently with very little instruction.
 It picks up new tricks quickly and can perform a wide variety of tasks.
 It’s a calm breed that rarely gets aggressive and enjoys playing with children and other pets.
 It’s highly protective of its family members and makes a great watchdog, but it isn’t overly barky.
 However, it is very independent and can be stubborn on occasion.

 Are These Dogs Good for Families? 👪